Sharing Traditions During the Holiday Season

 There are two traditional gifts that I give each year, and I’ve noticed that my oldest daughter has followed suit.
 The first is the giving of books and the second is a new pair of pajamas.

-It’s no surprise that I would be giving books as gifts, I do it all the time…yes, even in the day of the Kindle because I enjoy the kinesthetic feel of the book in my hand; the visual aesthetic of the pictures-or the print, on the pages, and the excitement of snuggling in bed with brand new book.
+It’s no surprise that I would be giving books as gifts, I do it all the time…yes, even in the day of the Kindle because I enjoy the actual feel of the book in my hand; the visual aesthetic of the pictures-or the print, on the pages, and the excitement of snuggling in bed with a brand new book.

 My mother, who was a librarian, an avid reader, and an advocate for literacy, really started it all.
 I just continue the tradition, as I hope my children will.